DarylAranha/logoish/README.md

    * As a side effect, we need neither special characters, nor any indentation to seperate.
  * no special characters *needed* what so ever .
  * use ctrl+enter or press "run" to run the program.
+ * all calculations happen through functions.
+This helps keep parsing code clean, and dead simple

 Use help to get a list of commands and functions you can use "help".